 Business profitability and risk management, including climate and transport

 Biosecurity: managing pest, weed and disease risks to protect our industries

 Our people: workforce and labour – supply, skilling, and safety

 - Reef Taskforce

-There is a range of other important issues that affect the broadacre industry and these are dealt with and resourced as required in response to developments and as opportunities present.
-For example, AgForce also has a standing reference group that addresses Great Barrier Reef related issues.
+There are a range of other important issues that affect the broadacre industry and these are dealt with and resourced as required in response to developments and as opportunities present.

 For further information contact AgForce Policy General Manager Dr Dale Miller on (07) 3236 3100 or email.